lauragarevalo/Matematicas-para-el-aprendizaje-de-maquinas/README.md

 # Matemáticas para el Aprendizaje de Máquinas

-  A collection of machine learning exercises developed for the **Mathematics for Machine Learning** course.
+  In this project we show a collection of machine learning exercises developed for the **Mathematics for Machine Learning** course.
 Each notebook covers a different topic, combining mathematical foundations with  practical Python implementation.

   ## Notebooks